 Mochiko chicken is a popular Hawaiian style fried chicken dish, where bite sized chicken pieces are marinated in a sweet and salty sauce, and deep fried to perfection!

 I have a confession to make.
 I didn’t even make the chicken in these pictures… my husband did.
 Doesn’t it look good?!
-When he puts his mind to it, he is quite a good cook!
+He is quite a good cook!
 But then he goes and does weird things like cutting onions the wrong way no matter how many times I correct him.
 He cuts it in half like you would cut onion rings, instead of pole to pole.
 Every time.
 Who does that?
 But he’s good at frying things which is one of the best skills to have, in my opinion.

-So this is a Hawaiian fried chicken recipe.
-I guess it has Japanese roots, since it uses mochiko (rice flour) and soy sauce and things, but I had never had it until my husband introduced it to me in Hawaii.
-It’s one of my favorite local Hawaiian dishes, and we get it every time we go.
-But since we aren’t in Hawaii, thank goodness it’s easy to whip up at home.
+Mochiko chicken is a Hawaiian style fried chicken.
+It has Japanese roots, since it uses mochiko (sweet rice flour), soy sauce, mirin 味醂, ginger and other Japanese flavors, but I had never had it until my husband introduced it to me in Hawaii.
+It’s one of my favorite local Hawaiian dishes, and we get it every time we visit Maui.
+All tourists and even best online slots casino players love her But since we aren’t in Hawaii, thank goodness it’s easy to whip up at home.

 This chicken is a winner- guaranteed.

 Mochiko Flour is a great gluten free alternative to traditional flours.
 Check out my other mochiko flour recipes including my famous butter mochi recipe for more ideas.